ImageAnalysis-RockefellerUniversity/ImageAnalysis-RockefellerUniversity.github.io/seminar.md

 ## Seminar
 BIRC organized a hybrid (in-person and on Zoom) image analysis seminar, followed by a workshop on April 6th, 2022.

-Attendees: approx. 20 Rockefeller researchers in-person + a similar number joined on Zoom.
+Attendees: approx. 20 Rockefeller researchers in-person + a similar number joined us on Zoom.

 ![seminar announcement](/seminar_workkshop/Seminar_flyer.png)